Bezirksoberliga: In Bavaria

 These seven leagues formed the seventh tier of the German league system in Bavaria, below the three Bavarian Landesligas.
 The leagues were abolished at the end of the 2011–12 season.

 In Hesse

-In the state of Hesse, the previously existing Bezirksoberligas have been renamed to Gruppenligas at the end of the 2007–08 season.
+In the state of Hesse, the previously existing Bezirksoberligas were renamed to Gruppenligas at the end of the 2007–08 season.

 In Schleswig-Holstein

 In the state of Schleswig-Holstein, the Landesligas were renamed to Bezirksoberligas in 1999.
 In 2008, the Bezirksoberligas were then renamed to Verbandsligas.
 Currently, there are no Bezirksoberligas in the state any more.